Dundee council leader caves to pressure as he seeks independent Olympia probe

 “We want to know, just as you do, what has happened in recent weeks to result in another closure and why, after £6 million the leisure pool remains closed.”

-It is understood Mr Alexander will table a motion at the next council meeting which will mandate officers to make arrangements for the investigation.
+It is understood Mr Alexander will table a motion at the next council meeting which will mandate officers to make arrangements for the investigation to take place.

-This will include identifying the correct person to carry it out, normally a senior lawyer.
+This will include identifying the correct person to carry out the review, normally a senior lawyer.

 Reacting to Mr Alexander’s call, north east MSP Michael Marra said: “The council should have agreed to this inquiry long ago when I and many others began calling for it.